 Statutes of limitations set time limits for the government to bring criminal charges in a case.
 If the prosecution charges someone after the applicable time period has passed, the person charged can have the case dismissed.

-In Kansas and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like murder and rape) have no statute of limitations—meaning a criminal case can be filed at any time.
+In Kansas and most other states, the time limits depend on the specific crime.
+For instance, several violent crimes and sex offenses have long statutes of limitations or no statute of limitations—meaning a criminal case can be filed at any time.
 In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
+Below we discuss specific time limits for Kansas crimes.

 Like many states, Kansas law sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations of five years applies for all crimes (felonies, misdemeanors, and infractions).